NVIDIA/aistore/cli/resources/dsort.md

 `ais start dsort JOB_SPEC` or `ais start dsort -f <PATH_TO_JOB_SPEC>`

-Starts new dSort job with the provided specification.
+Start new dSort job with the provided specification.
 Specification should be provided by either argument or `-f` flag - providing both argument and flag will result in error.
 Upon creation, `JOB_ID` of the job is returned - it can then be used to abort it or retrieve metrics.